yetanotherchris/consensus/README.md

 ## Web API

 The `Consensus.Api` project exposes three endpoints.
 The `/consensus` route returns a JSON payload with the answer text, path to the generated file, its change summary and optional log path.
 The `/consensus/stream` route implements the [OpenAI streaming format](https://platform.openai.com/docs/api-reference/responses-streaming) and emits a chunk after every LLM response plus a final result followed by `data: [DONE]`.
 Finally `/log?path=PATH` returns the contents of a previously generated log file.

+When running the API locally, navigate to `/swagger` to explore the endpoints and models using Swagger UI.